renspringlea/ryba.ren/_posts/2025-11-03-soccer-insects.md

 ---
 layout: post
 title: "* Non-violence against insects part 3/5: Choosing a different sports club to kill fewer insects?"
-tags: animals research soccer effective-altruism
+tags: animals research soccer effective-altruism my-favorites
 ---

 This is the third of a five-part series of blog articles exploring how I can practice non-violence against insects in my day-to-day life: